DimaSalem/Daily-Diary/README.md

 # Daily-Diary
 The Diary Manager is a basic console application designed to help users maintain a daily diary.
-Each diary entry consists of a date and corresponding content, which can be managed directly from the command line.
+Each diary entry consists of a date and corresponding content.

 Features
 - Add Entry: Add new entries with a date and content.